Conservationists warn Covid waste may result in 'more masks than jellyfish' in the sea

 "We have to take this very seriously," Hellec said.

-Hellec estimates the Covid waste" retrieved during sea cleanups to be less than 5% of the total waste Opération Mer Propre usually collects, but the organization is worried this could escalate rapidly.
+Hellec estimates the Covid waste retrieved during sea cleanups to be less than 5% of the total waste Opération Mer Propre usually collects, but the organization is worried this could escalate rapidly.

-"If someone had alerted us to the problem of plastic bottles and plastic bags from the start, would we have continued?," Hellec said.
+"If someone had alerted us to the problem of plastic bottles and plastic bags from the start, would we have continued?"
+Hellec said.

 Opération Mer Propre wants to raise awareness on how avoiding littering is crucial to keeping oceans clean.
 "A simple gesture like not throwing a glove on the ground is to save the planet," Hellec told CNN.